hutchison/MedUX/README.md

 A Free/OpenSource Electronic Medical Record.

-This project is in planning/pre-alpha state.
+CAVEAT: This project is in planning/pre-alpha state.
 Don't expect this to run yet.
+It doesn't care about django migrations.
+So if your database is broken because of a major update, please just delete the DB again and start from scratch.
+Remember, it's pre-alpha.

 ### Install